 MY FIRST MEMORY OF BOOKS involves libraries.
 I am sure of it.
 I may have been given books to throw out of my cot and I may have had books made of plastic to float in my bath; I have no recollection.
 But I can recall the libraries that festooned my childhood.
 I say festooned because there is something wonderfully ornamental and overwhelming attached to the architectural image that I hold now of these municipal Mecca.
 My imagination still will embellish anything from my childhood that involved both volume and order, for these were measurements of wonderment then, stepping stones of astonishment that I might have used to make sense of the world.
-The public libraries of my childhood had each an astonishment of books.
-Their number was too unfathomable for me to even have imagined counting.
-They sat on untold rows of shelves that radiated and furrowed to form corrugations, spirals and vistas, avenues sculpted like the opened ornamental fan my grandmother spread out on her lap.
-Libraries possessed an order that my own world could not contain: rows of solid bookcase, shelves fashioned with purpose, books weighted shipshape and spruce like the parade of keys patterned on my piano at home.
+The public libraries of my childhood had each an astonishment of books – their number too unfathomable for me to even have imagined counting – sat on untold rows of shelves that radiated and furrowed to form corrugations, spirals and vistas, avenues sculpted like the opened ornamental fan my grandmother spread out on her lap.
+Libraries possessed order that my own world could not contain: rows of solid bookcase, shelves fashioned with purpose, books weighted shipshape and spruce like the parade of keys patterned on my piano at home.
 Here books stood to attention like the myriad blackbirds that sat on the telegraph wire threaded across my back garden.
-A library was intentionally like a maze within which you could get lost.
+A library was like a giant playpen that begged you to hide behind any of its rank of books.
+It was designed intentionally like a maze within which you could get lost.

 “I do like to get in a taxi and say, ‘The Library, and step on it.'”